3 Days in Venice: Best Itinerary for First-Time Visitors

 Visit Piazza San Marco

-Another option is to visit it very early in the morning (see my suggestions for Day 3) or late at night after dinner to really see and appreciate it.
+Another option is to visit it very early in the morning (see my suggestions for Day 3) or late at night after dinner.

 Piazza San Marco on a rainy evening